Peppermint Tea:16 Benefits, Side Effects & How to Make It

 Peppermint’s antibacterial and anti-inflammatory properties make it a natural choice for promoting oral health.
 Swishing with peppermint tea can help kill harmful bacteria in the mouth, reducing the risk of cavities, gum disease, and bad breath.
 The menthol in peppermint may also help relieve toothache pain and soothe inflamed gums.

-The antiseptic compounds in peppermint can also help inhibit the growth of streptococcus mutans, the bacteria primarily responsible for tooth decay.
+The antiseptic compounds in peppermint can also help inhibit the growth of Streptococcus mutans, the bacteria primarily responsible for tooth decay.
 Incorporating peppermint tea into your oral hygiene routine may help keep your teeth and gums healthy and strong.

 14. Enhances Cognitive Function